matejlou/tetrapal/README.md

 Knoll and Yliluoma score exactly the same for each image, while the Tetrapal algorithm scores slightly better than the other two using the custom palette and slightly worse when using an adaptive palette.
 All algorithms scored worse using an adaptive palette, suggesting that a palette generation algorithm specifically catered towards dithering should be preferred in general.
 It is possible that Tetrapal is better suited to varied colour palettes with a good spread of colours, unlike the generated palettes which tended to contain many similar colours.

----
+## Memory

 This next table records the size in memory of the Tetrapal data structure for various palette sizes, with random colours generated uniformly inside the unit cube.
-The data was gathered by tracking the number of calls to `malloc()` and `free()` during triangulation.
-The memory consumption of the Knoll and Yliluoma algorithms that were implemented were trivial (equivalent to the size $N$ of the threshold matrix, which is usually <1KB).
+The memory consumption of the Knoll and Yliluoma algorithms that were implemented were trivial (equivalent to the size $N$ of the threshold matrix in the worst case, which is usually <1KB).

 | Palette Size | 8     | 16    | 32    | 64    | 128   | 256   |
 | :--          | :-:   | :-:   | :-:   | :-:   | :-:   | :-:   |
 | **Memory**   | 2KB   | 4KB   | 8KB   | 16KB  | 32KB  | 64KB  |

----
+## Visual Comparison

 Finally, here is a visual comparison between the dithered output of Tetrapal, Knoll, and a standard implementation of ordered dithering.
 Yliluoma has been omitted as the output is virtually identical to Knoll.
 The 16-colour [CGA](https://en.wikipedia.org/wiki/Color_Graphics_Adapter) palette was used.